SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Jill on a windy day at the Golden Gate Bridge

 You will find plenty of options for Christmas dinner in San Francisco.
-My recommendations include everything from traditional meals to those serving off their regular menu.
+My recommendations range from traditional meals to those that offer something different from their regular menu.

 Since this holiday is always extra busy, I recommend booking your table early.

-In addition to my recommendations, you will also find some other fun things to do with your entire family all day long.
+In addition to my recommendations, you will also find other fun activities to enjoy with your entire family all day long.

 Christmas dinner in San Francisco